Mekong Adventure (extended version)

 Overnight: Thakaek Transport: Minibus, Walk, Meals: B, L,

 Day 9 - Pakse - drive from Thakaek and afternoon at leisure

 Continue south along the Mekong Valley to another old river port, Pakse.
-Lunchtime arrival with the afternoon at leisure to explore the local markets, try out a Lao style spa, or just relax and take in the views from the hotel’s roof-top cafe?
+Lunchtime arrival with the afternoon at leisure to explore the local markets and temples, try out a traditional Lao-style spa, or just relax and take in the views from the hotel’s roof-top cafe?

 Overnight: Pakse Transport: Minibus, Walk, Meals: B, D,